ethanokamura/perfectline/src/content/git-101/intro.md

 Get info from the last commit with `git log`.

-This gives the previous commits id, author, and time of commit
+This gives the previous commit ID, author, and time of commit
 * This is a direct reference to the head of the master branch
 ## Hiding files with `.gitignore `
 Ignore files in your repo by referencing the file name in another file called `.gitignore`